ojas-chaturvedi/Digit-Recognizer/README.md

 ![Bayes' Theorem Formula](/attachments/Bayes.jpg)

-- P(Y | X)/Posterior probability: The updated probability of your belief occurring based on how likely the event was to occur before new evidence was introduced (the prior probability) and how likely this evidence was to appear for the given class (the likelihood)
+- P(Y|X) / Posterior probability: The updated probability of your belief occurring based on how likely the event was to occur before new evidence was introduced (the prior probability) and how likely this evidence was to appear for the given class (the likelihood)
-- P(X | Y)/Likelihood: The probability of the evidence/features appearing given a certain belief/class
+- P(X|Y) / Likelihood: The probability of the evidence/features appearing given a certain belief/class
-- P(Y)/Prior probability: How likely the initial belief/event was to occur without any evidence
+- P(Y) / Prior probability: How likely the initial belief/event was to occur without any evidence
-- P(X)/Normalization constant.
+- P(X) / Normalization constant.
 Probability of the evidence

 Note: Our model is called “Naïve” because it is assumed that the data’s features are independent of each other for any given class label.